-The department has 55 sworn officers and 17 additional staff members including administrators, support staff, dispatchers, a community liaison and three community service officers.
+The department has 56 sworn officers, six community service officers and 18 additional staff members, including administrators, support staff, dispatchers and a community liaison.

-In addition to responding to crime and calls for service, the Police Department concentrates efforts on prevention and resolving quality of life issues that affect the well-being of the community.
+In addition to responding to crime and calls for service, the police department concentrates efforts on prevention and resolving quality of life issues that affect the well-being of the community.
 The department uses a number of operational strategies to deliver police services based on the nature of the incident or problem.
-For more information, read the Policing Strategies document.
+For more information, read the policing strategies.

 Community policing is essential to the success of the St. Louis Park Police Department.
 Community policing relies on our ability to form partnerships with the community to solve problems and quality of life issues.
-We also work collaboratively with the community, local, state and federal agencies to enforce state laws and local ordinances.
-To maintain our strong partnership with the community the St. Louis Park Police Department does not enforce federal immigration laws nor has it ever been our practice to do so.
-Furthermore, the St. Louis Park Police Department does not intend to ask the immigration status of our community members.
-We are, however, obligated by federal law to notify federal authorities when a person has been arrested by St. Louis Park police officers for a violation of state or local laws we are tasked to enforce, if the person has a federal detainer, warrant or alert assigned by a federal authority.
+We also work collaboratively with community, local, state and federal agencies to enforce state laws and local ordinances.